Orientations of Morse flow trees in Legendrian contact homology: Morse flow trees

 Recall the correspondence between rigid flow trees and rigid $J$-holomorphic disks with boundary on $\Lambda$, established in \cite{trees}.
 The domains of the disks are given by standard domains, which are defined as follows. \begin{defi} A \emph{standard domain} $\Delta_{m+1}(\bar{\tau})$, $\bar \tau = (\tau_1,\dotsc,\tau_{m-1})$, is a subset of $\R \times [0,m]\subset \R^2$ obtained by removing $m-1$ horizontal slits starting at $(\tau_j,j)$, $j=1,\dotsc,m-1$, and ending at $\infty$.
 All slits look the same, they are strips ending in a half-circle of width $\epsilon$, $0< \epsilon <<1$.
 A point $(\tau_j,j)$ where a slit ends will be called a \emph{boundary minimum}.
 See Figure \ref{fig:1}. \end{defi}

 Given a (partial) flow tree $\Gamma$, we can associate a standard domain $\Delta(\Gamma)$ to $\Gamma$ by thinking of the boundary of the standard domain as being mapped to the $1$-jet lift of $\Gamma$.
 More precisely, start at the positive puncture of $\Gamma$.
 This represents the point $p_0$ at $-\infty$ of the corresponding domain.
 Go along the $1$-jet lift of $\Gamma$, in the direction of the lifted flow-orientation.
 This path corresponds to the bottom line of $\Delta(\Gamma)$, connecting $p_0$ to $p_1$, following the notation in Figure \ref{fig:1}.
 At the end of this flow line we find either a negative puncture or an end-vertex, which we represent by the point $p_1$ at the positive infinity.
 Jump to the line of $\Delta(\Gamma)$ over $p_1$, which represents the outgoing lifted flow line at $p_1$.
 Follow this path.
 To continue this description, it helps to think of the standard domain as patched together by the (compactified) standard domains corresponding to the elementary trees that the rigid tree is built out of.
-These standard domains are given as follows, were we recall that the elementary trees are given by the partial flow trees listed in Table \ref{tab:trees}. \begin{description} \item[\it Positive 1-valent puncture] A standard domain $\Delta_2$ with the point at $-\infty$ representing the positive puncture. \item[\it Negative 1-valent puncture] A standard domain $\Delta_2$ with the point at $+\infty$ representing the negative puncture. \item[\it Positive 2-valent puncture] A standard domain $\Delta_3$ with the point at $-\infty$ representing the positive puncture. \item[\it Negative 2-valent puncture] A standard domain $\Delta_3$ with one of the points at $+\infty$ representing the negative puncture.
-If the negative 2-valent puncture corresponds to $p_1$, then we say that the puncture is of \emph{Type 1}, and if it corresponds to $p_2$ we say it is of \emph{Type 2}.
-See Table \ref{tab:two}. \item[\it$Y_0$-vertex] A standard domain $\Delta_3$ with the boundary minimum representing the $Y_0$-vertex. \item[\it End-vertex] A standard domain $\Delta_2$ with the point at $+\infty$ representing the end-vertex. \item[\it Switch] A standard domain $\Delta_2$ with a point on $\partial \Delta_2$ representing the point where the $1$-jet lift of the switch passes through $\Sigma$. \item[\it $Y_1$-vertex] A standard domain $\Delta_3$ with the boundary minimum representing the $Y_1$-vertex. \end{description} Now, if we continue to follow the flow orientation of the $1$-jet lift of $\Gamma$, we get a recipe for how to glue these elementary standard domains together to obtain $\Delta(\Gamma)$.
+These standard domains are given as follows, were we recall that the elementary trees are given by the partial flow trees listed in Table \ref{tab:trees} together with partial flow trees without true punctures.